htmldbjs/htmldbjs/README.md

 htmldb_row0_columnName: columnName new value
 ```

 The above example shows single-row post parameters.
-For posting multiple rows the following structure is used:
+For posting multiple rows the following format is used:

 ```
 htmldb_action0:	inserted